-The Petroleum Production Reporting System (PPRS) number is derived from the well number elements of the DECC well number.
+The Petroleum Production Reporting System (PPRS) number is derived from the well number elements of the the OGA well number.

-DECC recommends that operators carefully consider their internal well-numbering systems for new projects and design them to avoid confusion with the DECC well registration numbers.
-Please remember that the full DECC well number must be quoted on all returns, well logs, reports and correspondence related to a well.
-Operators development well-numbering systems should be reviewed with the DECC’s Licensing and Consents Unit (LCU) at an early stage in development programme planning.
+The OGA recommends that operators carefully consider their internal well-numbering systems for new projects and design them to avoid confusion with the the OGA’s well registration numbers.
+Please remember that the full the OGA well number must be quoted on all returns, well logs, reports and correspondence related to a well.
+Operators development well-numbering systems should be reviewed with the the OGA’s Licensing and Consents Unit at an early stage in development programme planning.

 The terms of this notice cover both seaward and landward wells, although land wells may also have a name as a secondary identifier.